-Homeowners insurance providers may closely inspect your roof's condition before offering or continuing coverage.
+Homeowners insurance providers may closely inspect your roof's condition before offering or continuing home insurance coverages.
 Roof insurability depends on various factors, such as:

 - Age: The age of your roof and insurance coverage go hand in hand.
 A newer roof may mean a lower rate.
 A roof that's 20 years old or more may be ineligible for coverage or only be covered for its actual cash value.

 - Condition: Insurance companies are looking for roofs that are in good condition with no visible signs of wear or tear.

 - Material: A slate roof is considered more stable and may earn you a lower rate.
 A wooden roof isn't fire-resistant and poses a risk, resulting in a higher rate or may make you ineligible for a policy.

 - Shape: Gable roofs and hip roofs are the two most common roof types.
 Their different designs affect their susceptibility to damage, and therefore impact the cost to insure them.
 Hip roofs tend to perform better during windstorms and discounts may be available in coastal areas.

 You can select your roof material and shape during the quote process—making it easy to see how your roof type affects your insurance price.
 Some roofs may not be eligible for a policy based on the age and material.
 If it qualifies you would then be able to purchase a policy.
 Once you have a policy the insurance company will often inspect the property to ensure the age and condition of the roof actually qualifies.

 How do roof type and materials impact cost?